 What is Cloud Detection and Response?

-Even with the best preventive security solutions in place, attackers can still penetrate defenses and gain access to cloud assets.
+Even with such a solution in place, attackers can still penetrate defenses and gain access to cloud assets.
 This is because attackers are successfully masquerading as users and service accounts, utilizing legitimate access to resources in the cloud services through a variety of techniques such as credential stuffing, social engineering, spear phishing and brute force password guessing.
 Account compromise and insider threat are on the rise, yet the data needed for security professionals to hunt and investigate these attacks breaks down as the attacker, and company data, move from the endpoint to the cloud.

 Security professionals, threat hunters, and security operations center (SOC) teams can use the consolidated activity stream to uncover access patterns that reveal new threats or indicate compromise.
 In addition, CDRs also have machine learning-powered analytics to automate detection of anomalous or dangerous activity and to uncover misconfigurations and identity risk.
 Going beyond prevention, these Cloud detection and response capabilities help security teams of all sizes identify threats and investigate incidents preemptively.